Pu Luong – Ninh Binh – Hanoi

 A few minutes later we’re driving past the lake, and just after that we pull up outside the Artisan Boutique.

 The fare came to less than 40 000 dong, so I hand him a 50 000 note.
 He goes to give me change but I tell him to keep it.
 He gives me a big smile and thanks me.
-He seemed like a really nice guy, and it just restored my faith after dealing with cretin guy.
+He seemed like a really nice guy, and it just restored my faith after dealing with cretin guy at the station.

 We go inside and re-check in.
 It’s nice coming back to a familiar place.